 What Do Water Filter Pitchers Remove?

-Filter pitchers generally remove water components and contaminants that you don’t need and that which make water unsafe for drinking.
+Filter pitchers generally remove water components and contaminants that you don’t need and that makes water unsafe for drinking.
 What each model removes differs depending on the type and the number of filters used in its construction design.

 There are 2 main types of filters used by water filter pitcher brands: activated carbon filter and a cartridge filter.